Oil Leaks When Car Is Parked: 8 Causes

 3. Loose Drain Plug Of Oil Pan

-When the drain plug of the oil pan gets loose, it can cause oil to leak from the pan.
-When the car is parked, the oil can slowly seep out of the pan and form a small puddle below the engine.
+If the drain plug gets loose, oil can drip out.
+When your car is parked, oil may slowly leak.
+It makes a small puddle under the engine.

-Furthermore, you should use a torque wrench to ensure that the drain plug is tightened to the correct specification for your specific car model.
+Use a torque wrench to tighten the plug.
+Follow the specs for your car model.

 4. Oil Filter Is Loosen Or Misaligned

-If the oil filter is not properly tightened or misaligned, it can lead to oil leaks when the car is parked.
+If the oil filter is not properly tightened or misaligned, it can lead to oil leaks when the car is at standstill.
 An oil filter is a very messy area of oil leakage.
 If it is ignored, oil can eventually get on the serpentine belt system and deteriorate the belt.

 When the oil filter is loose, a gap is created between the oil filter and the engine.
 This gap will allow oil to bypass the filter and leak out.
 This is because the oil pump sends oil through the oil filter to the engine.
 If an oil filter is loose, the oil pressure can push the filter off, causing oil to leak out of the opening.